Hashdan-M/Tenable-Nessus-Scan-and-Remediation/README.md

 <br />
 <br />
-This time the scan has revealed a total of 48 vulnerablilities and a whopping 585 total results!
+This time the scan has revealed a total of 48 vulnerablilities and 585 total results including 130 critical vulberabilities!
 <br/>